BoD and its committees

 The Remuneration Committee comprises four Directors and is expected to meet at least once per year.
 Currently, the Remuneration Committee is chaired by Mr. Giorgio Veronesi; its other members are Mr. Nikolay N. Yamburenko, Mr. Ezio Vergani and Mr. Vladimir V. Lukyanenko.
 The Remuneration Committee is responsible for, amongst other matters, determining and reviewing the Group’s remuneration policies.
 The remuneration of independent Directors is a matter for the Chair of the Board of Directors and the Executive Directors.
 No Director or manager may be involved in any decisions regarding their own remuneration.

-Three meetings of the Remuneration Committee were held in 2018.
-The main matter reviewed by the Remuneration Committee was the development and further implementation of the Group’s updated Long-Term Incentive Program as well as the 2018 Program targets and the list of participants.
+Four meetings of the Remuneration Committee were held in 2019.
+The main matter reviewed by the Remuneration Committee was the development and further implementation of the Group’s updated Long-Term Incentive Program as well as the 2019 Program targets and the list of participants.
 The Remuneration Committee also adopted decisions and made recommendations to the Board of Directors regarding the CEO’s contract.

 Strategy and Investments Committee

 The Strategy and Investments Committee comprises four directors, one of whom is independent.
 The Committee is expected to meet at least once each year.
-Currently, the Strategy and Investments Committee is chaired by Mr. Nikolay N. Yamburenko and the other members are Mr. Giorgio Veronesi, Mr. Yury N. Skrynnik and Mr. Vladimir V. Lukyanenko.
+Currently, the Strategy and Investments Committee is chaired by Mr. Vladimir V. Lukyanenko and the other members are Mr. Giorgio Veronesi, Mr. Yury N. Skrynnik and Mr. Nikolay N. Yamburenko.